-Learning2Practice: Strategies for Success; The Cognitive Orientation to Occupational Performance Approach (CO-OP).
+Learning2Practice: Strategies for Success; The Cognitive Orientation to daily Occupational Performance Approach (CO-OP).

 1. Course Summary and trainers

 This training offers an opportunity for occupational therapists and physiotherapists working with adults and children with neurological conditions to learn the CO-OP Approach.
 CO-OP enables skill acquisition, problem solving and generalization and transfer of skills to the real world in a variety of rehabilitation populations, including DCD, acquired brain injury, cerebral palsy, dystonia, and stroke.
-Active CO-OP researcher Hortensia Gimeno (King’s College London) and Anne Corbett MSc will conduct a 3-day CO-OP workshop.
-Ms Gimeno is an Occupational therapist with a background in community paediatrics and currently conducts research and works with young people with dystonia at the Evelina children’s Hospital London.
+Active CO-OP researcher Dr. Hortensia Gimeno, Evelina Children’s Hospital and Anne Corbett MSc, Children’s Community Therapy Manager, will conduct on-line 4 -sessions of CO-OP workshops.
+Dr. Gimeno is an Occupational therapist with a background in community paediatrics and currently conducts research and works with young people with dystonia at the Evelina children’s Hospital London.
 Anne Corbett is an occupational therapist and a therapy manager within the NHS and has 25 years experience working with a paediatric population in the community .

 2. Course Content

-The second stage is a consolidation day that occurs in January 2018.
+The second stage is a consolidation day that occurs 3-4 months after the initial workshops.
 After practicing CO-OP in your own clinical setting, you will return to present a case study, discuss successes and challenges with implementing CO-OP, and have an opportunity for further practice of the areas presenting the greatest challenge.